lombardpress/lombardpress.github.io/_posts/2017-12-15-travelling-imprimatur-demo.md

 >
 >> (Joris van Zundert, "Barely Beyond the Book?" in *Digital Scholarly Editing: Theories and Practices*, eds.
 Matthew James Driscoll and Elena Pierazzo, (http://dx.doi.org/10.11647/OBP.0095.05), 83-106, 85)

-I start with this idea because today many acts of publishing an edition online, it seems to me, embody an act of paradigmatic regression.
+I start with this idea because today many acts of publishing an edition online embody an act of paradigmatic regression.

 The concept we are familiar with from the print world is that an edition is a thing that is experienced in one place.
 To experience a particular edition is to experience the presentation of this edition as represented in a particular published physical book.
 The experience of this particular edition is therefore exhausted by the presentation found in this printed book because this edition can be experienced no where else.